TaylorHartsfield/TaylorHartsfield/README.md

 - 👋 Hi, I’m @TaylorHartsfield
 - 👀 I’m interested in ...
 Software Engineering!
 - 🌱 I’m currently a Fellow at ...
-Hackbright Academy.
+Hackbright Academy and focusing on Python.
-- 💞️ I’m looking to collaborate on ... projects to help me shift my career into tech.
+- 💞️ I’m looking to collaborate on ... projects to help me shift my career into tech and anything for beignners with Machine Learning!
 - 📫 How to reach me ... taylormhartsfield@gmail.com

 <!---